 5.6.1.
-Flood Plain/Wetland Protection District
+Flood Plain District

 - A. Purposes.
-The purposes of the Flood Plain/Wetland Protection District are to ensure public safety by reducing threats to life and personal injury; eliminate new hazards to emergency response officials; prevent the occurrence of public emergencies resulting from water quality contamination and pollution due to flooding; avoid the loss of utility services which if damaged by flooding would disrupt or shut down the utility network and impact regions of the community beyond the site of flooding; eliminate costs associated with the response and cleanup of flooding conditions; and reduce damage to public and private property resulting from flooding waters. - B. Overlay District.
-The Flood Plain/Wetland Protection District shall be deemed to be superimposed over other districts in this Zoning Bylaw.
-In the event any regulations of this Flood Plain/Wetland Protection District are in conflict with the regulations of any other districts, the more restrictive regulation shall govern. - C. Applicability.
-The Flood Plain/Wetland Protection District includes: - 1.
-All special flood hazard areas designated as Zone A or AE on the Norfolk County Flood Insurance Rate Map (FIRM) issued by the Federal Emergency Management Agency (FEMA) for the administration of the National Flood Insurance Program.
+The purposes of the Flood Plain District are to ensure public safety by reducing threats to life and personal injury; eliminate new hazards to emergency response officials; prevent the occurrence of public emergencies resulting from water quality contamination and pollution due to flooding; avoid the loss of utility services which if damaged by flooding would disrupt or shut down the utility network and impact regions of the community beyond the site of flooding; eliminate costs associated with the response and cleanup of flooding conditions; and reduce damage to public and private property resulting from flooding waters. - B. Overlay District.
+The Flood Plain District shall be deemed to be superimposed over other districts in this Zoning Bylaw.
+In the event any regulations of this Flood Plain District are in conflict with the regulations of any other districts, the more restrictive regulation shall govern. - C. Applicability.
+The Flood Plain District includes: All special flood hazard areas designated as Zone A or AE on the Norfolk County Flood Insurance Rate Map (FIRM) issued by the Federal Emergency Management Agency (FEMA) for the administration of the National Flood Insurance Program as may be updated or revised.
 The map panels of the Norfolk County FIRM that are wholly or partially within the Town of Medway are panel numbers 25021C 0136E, 0137E, 0138E, 0139E, 0141E, 0142E, 0413E, and 0144E with a preliminary date of June 12, 2009 and an effective date of July 17, 2012.
 The exact boundaries of the District may be defined by the 100-year base flood elevations shown on the FIRM and further defined by the Norfolk County Flood Insurance Study (FIS) with an effective date of July 17, 2012.
-The FIRM and FIS report are incorporated herein by reference and are on file with the Town Clerk, Planning and Economic Development Board, Conservation Commission, Building Department and Board of Assessors. - 2.
-All land bordering any natural water body that lies within a horizontal distance of twenty-five feet from the mean high water line except as otherwise defined on the Flood Plain/Wetland Protection District Map. - 3.
-All water bodies encircled by boundary lines of the District. - 4.
-All that land along the following named brooks and their tributaries: Stall Brook, Hopping Brook, Chicken Brook and certain unnamed brooks and streams that lie within a horizontal distance of twenty-five feet of the thread of said brooks and streams except as otherwise defined on the Flood Plain/Wetland Protection District Map. - 5.
-All those wetlands which may be described as upland swamps or marshes which lie at the source of the brooks or their tributaries or which lie in surface depressions without drainage outlets, as defined on the Flood Plain/Wetland Protection District Map.
+The FIRM and FIS report are incorporated herein by reference and are on file with the Town Clerk, Planning and Economic Development Board, Conservation Commission, Building Department and Board of Assessors. - D. Definitions.
+As used in this Section 5.6, the following terms shall have the following meanings: - Area of Special Flood Hazard: The land in the floodplain that is subject to a one percent or greater chance of flooding in any given year.
+The area may be designated as Zone A, AO, AH, A1-30, AE, A99, V1-30, VE, or V.

-- D. Definitions.
-As used in this Section 5.6, the following terms shall have the following meanings: - Area of Special Flood Hazard: the land in the floodplain that is subject to a one percent or greater chance of flooding in any given year.
-The area may be designated as Zone A, AO, AH, A1-30, AE, A99, V1-30, VE, or V. - Base Flood: the flood having a one percent chance of being equaled or exceeded in any given year. - Development: any manmade change to improved or unimproved real estate, including but not limited to building or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations.
+Base Flood: The flood having a one percent chance of being equaled or exceeded in any given year.

+Development: Any manmade change to improved or unimproved real estate, including but not limited to building or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations.

-District: floodplain district.
+District: Floodplain district.